ploomber/soopervisor/README.rst

-How the script is used to actually execute the pipeline depends on your configuration settings, the simplest case is to just run it locally, but you can also tell Soopervisor to run the pipeline inside a Docker container or to just generate the appropriate structure for Airflow to execute the pipeline.
+How the script is used to actually execute the pipeline depends on your configuration settings, the simplest case is to just run it locally, but you can also tell Soopervisor to run the pipeline inside a Docker container or to just export your project to run in Kubernetes (using Argo) or Airflow.

 Installation